reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 {"links":[{"created_at":"2002","rank":13,"source":"C0001486","target":"C0152083"}],"results":[{"answer":"adenovirus","sentence":"The medium of 40 T150 flasks of adenovirus transducer dec CAR CHO cells yielded 0 5 1 my of purified msCEACAM1a 1 4 protein","sentencekey":"sentence:PMC125375.xml:{mG}:202","title":"Crystal structure of murine sCEACAM1a[1,4]: a coronavirus receptor in the CEA family"}] OUTPUT_REDUCTED}
 ```
-I modified output of API for the benchmark to return results from all shards - even if the answer is empty, in the run above 5 shards return answers, overall API call response under second with all additional hops to search in RedisGraph.
+I modified the output of API for the benchmark to return results from all shards - even if the answer is empty, in the run above five shards return answers, overall API call response under second with all additional hops to search in RedisGraph.

 ![Architecture Diagram for BERT QA API call](diagrams_01.png)